jtvisona/gf-hello-world/README.md

 ![GF Logo](http://www.grammaticalframework.org/doc/Logos/gf1.svg)

-# Welcome to the Unofficial Grammatical Framework Introductory Tutorial
+# Welcome to the GF Hello World
+## The Unofficial Grammatical Framework Introductory Tutorial

 This repo is the home of an unofficial tutorial site for learning how to use the [Grammatical Framework (Wikipedia)](https://en.wikipedia.org/wiki/Grammatical_Framework_(programming_language)), a Haskell-based project that allows for the construction of formal grammars.
 Think of GF as a programming language to capture the syntax and semantics of natural languages (NL) for machine execution.
 The tutorials contained by this site will